San Francisco City Hall: History

-The 1899 building was designed as a complex of buildings to be built on a triangular park, the former site of an old cemetery.
+The 1899 building was designed as a complex of buildings to be built on a triangular park which was the former site of a cemetery.
 The state appropriated the land and auctioned off portions of the property.
-Construction began in 1870, was finished 27 years later, in 1897, costing six million dollars ($146,472,824.43 in 2025 dollars).
-With seven chief architects and twenty-seven years, corruption built up.
-Even the materials were compromised; the building's cast bricks were rumored to be shoddy and the walls were found to be padded with sand.
-Fireplaces were built and later heating systems were installed.
-There were major sewage problems, the place was said to stink all the time.
-The floors didn't match up, chimneys didn't draw so the rooms were smoky.
-It was a badly designed building, and fell with the 1906 San Francisco Earthquake, only nine years later.
+Construction began in 1870 and ended in 1897, costing six million dollars ($146,472,824.43 in 2025 dollars).
+Corruption was an issue during the twenty-seven years of construction that involved seven chief architects.
+The building's cast bricks were rumored to be shoddy, and the walls were found to be padded with sand.
+Fireplaces were built, and later, heating systems were installed.
+As a result of major sewage problems, the place was said to have a stench.
+The floors were misaligned, and the chimneys had draft issues.

 Reconstruction plans following the earthquake for the Civic Center complex called for a neo-classical design as part of the City Beautiful Movement, as well as a desire to rebuild the city in time for the 1915 Panama–Pacific International Exposition.
 A bond was authorized for $8.8 million on March 28, 1912, of which the new City Hall was budgeted for $3.5 million to $4 million.
 After Arthur Brown Junior's design was selected from the competition, construction started in 1913 and was completed by 1915, in time for the Exposition.